 Some old-timer Likud stalwarts dropped to the second 10 spots, including Ministers Yuval Steinitz, Tzachi Hanegbi, Zeev Elkin, Tzipi Hotoveli abd Ofir Akunis.

-The high ranking awarded to Gideon Saar, a former education minister who took time out from politics for four years of after disagreeing publicly with Prime Minister Netanyahu, was a salutary message from the Likud rank and file.
+The high ranking awarded to Gideon Saar, a former education minister who took time out from politics for four years after disagreeing publicly with Prime Minister Netanyahu, was a salutary message from the Likud rank and file.
 He was given to understand that although he is unquestioned party leader, the Likud does not hold with a personality cult or offer blind following.
 A diversity of views in opposition to the prime minister is healthy.

 The outcome of the primary election shows that the prime minister has come out strengthened from two or more years of relentless political assaults based on ongoing police corruption probes against him.
 He now faces two tough challenges: the legal battle against prosecution and the April 9 general election against still amorphous opponents.